-For the current fiscal year (2015-2016), the University Libraries continues to allocate $25,000 to underwrite some or all of an article processing charge (APC) required by a reputable open access publisher (defined below).
+The University Libraries provides a small fund each fiscal year to underwrite some or all of an article processing charge (APC) required by a reputable open access publisher (defined below).
 Researchers who receive grants that permit monies to be allocated for open access publication will not receive support from the OAP Fund (check ROARMAP to learn more about your funder’s policy).

 Criteria used to select an OA journal in which to publish mimics those to vet a traditional, subscription-based journal.
 That is, research the journal’s review process, reputation in the discipline, impact factor (or similar metric), and acceptance rate.
 In addition to the appropriateness of the subject content, these criteria may have bearing on your decision to submit to a particular journal.

 Requirements must be met by a journal for an individual to apply for OAP funds.
 The journal must:

 - Be listed in the Directory of Open Access Journals (www.doaj.org),